 There are laws and rules that govern fishing in Utah.
 By obeying these regulations and being an ethical angler, you will help keep fishing great for everyone.
 Please be familiar with the following general rules for taking fish and crayfish.
-You'll find some exceptions to these rules in the Rules for Specific Waters section that begins on page 18.
+You'll find some exceptions to these rules in the Rules for specific waters on page 20.